Robbie Grossman Player Props: Rangers vs. Nationals

-The Texas Rangers, including Robbie Grossman (.171 batting average in his past 10 games), take on starter Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+Robbie Grossman -- with a slugging percentage of .257 in his past 10 games (including zero home runs) -- will be in action for the Texas Rangers versus the Washington Nationals, with Patrick Corbin on the hill, on July 9 at 12:05 PM ET.

-In his previous game he had a hitless performance (0-for-2 with an RBI) against the Red Sox.
+In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Red Sox.

 Robbie Grossman Game Info & Props vs. the Nationals